adanski/ax-comments/README.md

 Browser support
 ---------------
-IE9+ and all modern browsers
+MS Edge and all modern browsers

 Copyright and license
 ---------------------